robin-thomas/nubox-ext/README.md

 You can use the nuBox popup UI to grant permissions for multiple recipients.
 The *label* used is the email subject.

 ![](https://i.ibb.co/tcqjSyQ/nubox-gmail.png)

+# Dropbox-like support
+Forget storing your files on any server!
+With nuBox, you can **securely** store your files on **IPFS** and store the IPFS hashes on Chrome sync, meaning you can even access it from a different machine!
+Moreover you can share the files with anyone you like, and they can decrypt the files and download it!

+##### Features:
+* **No websites or servers!**
+* Upload files, encrypt them and save it on IPFS
+* Support large files, by storing splitting the files and storing them in chunks (meaning different IPFS hashes)
+* IPFS hashes are stored in Chrome sync and hence can be accessed on any machine having Chrome browser with nuBox extension.
+* Share files with anyone securely.
+* Extensive **Logging** facility - see all the requests (inputs, output, timestamp) coming in.
+* Supported file operations - *rename*, *delete*, *download*, *share*, *file info*.

 # Debugging issues
 * *nuBox* is tested only on version 3.6.0 of Python.
 Any different version might lead to unexpected outputs.